Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 published: true
 ---

-With KEDA releasing version 1, it is a good time to have a quick look at what it is and what it does!
+With the release of KEDA version 1, it is a good time to have a quick look at what it is and what it does!

 In this post I will investigate the basics of KEDA using a Kafka trigger and look at what the properties mean and how it affects the scaling of your pods.